Newsletter Subscribe

 Cptn Jack’s, Somerville

-Perched on a marina, Cptn Jack’s is the place you stumble upon and never forget.
+Perched on a marina, Cptn Jack’s is the restaurant you stumble upon and never forget.
 Boats bob in the harbour, seafood arrives shimmering with freshness, and cocktails taste better with the salt air on your skin.
-It’s nautical romance turned up loud — you’ll feel like you’ve wandered into a scene where everyone’s laughing a little too hard and you’re falling for the wrong brother again.
+It’s nautical romance turned up loud, and you’ll feel like you’ve wandered into a scene where everyone’s laughing a little too hard… and you’re falling for the wrong brother again.

 Yaringa Boat Harbour, 1 Lumeah Road, Somerville